heroiclabs/nakama-swift/README.md

 ## Getting Started

-Create a client object that accepts the API you were given as a Satori customer.
+Create a client object that accepts the API key you were given as a Satori customer.

 ```swift
 import Satori